spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 ``debug_spaxel [string]``

   The string is the x,y,z value of the cube spaxel that is being investigated.
-The  numbering starts counting at 1.
-For example, to print information to the screeen about the x = 10, y = 20, z = 35 spaxel the parameter string value is '10 20 35'.
+The  numbering starts counting at 0.
+  To print information to the screeen about the x = 10, y = 20, z = 35 spaxel the parameter string value is '10 20 35'.